 Carlos Alós-Ferrer

-Carlos Alós-Ferrer is the NOMIS Professor for Decision and Neuroeconomic Theory at the University of Zurich (Switzerland) and is co-leading the Feasibility Study: Biases and Cognitive Failures in Markets project.
+Carlos Alós-Ferrer is the NOMIS Professor for Decision and Neuroeconomic Theory at the University of Zurich (Switzerland).
+He co-led the project Feasibility Study: Biases and Cognitive Failures in Markets.

 Born in Spain, Alós-Ferrer received his MSc in mathematics from the University of Valencia (Spain) in 1992.
 After working in the private sector, he went back to university and received his PhD in economics from the University of Alicante (Spain) in 1998.
 He was assistant professor at the University of Vienna (Austria) from 1997 to 2002, when he became associate professor (tenured) at the University of Salamanca.
 He returned to Vienna as (tenured) associate professor in 2004 and became full professor of microeconomics at the University of Konstanz (Germany).
 In 2012, he moved to the University of Cologne (Germany) as full professor of economics, and also became the Speaker of the multi-university research unit “PsychoEconomics,” funded by the German Research Foundation (2012-2019).